Are you new to Alcoholics Anonymous? Welcome!

 Here are some of the more common meeting formats:

-• Speaker Meeting
+- Speaker Meeting

 One (or sometimes more) member(s) share their story, their journey.
-"What it was like, what happened, and what it is like now"
+"What it was like, what happened, and what it is like now" - Discussion Meeting

 Discussion meetings typically focus on either specific literature (The big book of AA or the "12 & 12" etc.) or topics suggested by members in attendance.
-Generally, you are free to share whatever is on your mind, so long as it pertains to alcoholism;
+Generally, you are free to share whatever is on your mind, so long as it pertains to alcoholism; - Open Meeting

 An open meeting can be a speaker meeting or a discussion meeting.
-It simply means that anyone is welcome, alcoholic or not;
+It simply means that anyone is welcome, alcoholic or not; - Closed Meeting

 A closed meeting can also be a speaker or discussion meeting.
 However, it is intended for members of Alcoholics Anonymous - for those with a desire to stop drinking.